Search the VMware Knowledge Base (KB)

 To name/organize EtherDrive LUNs:

 - Claim the LUN.
-For more information, see your Coraid EtherDrive HBA for VMWare vSphere ESXi 5.x Administration Guide.
+For more information, see the Coraid EtherDrive HBA for VMWare vSphere ESXi 5.x Administration Guide.

 - Launch the vSphere Client.